Performing a VHF Marine Radio Check

 To: wpalafox <wpalafox@aol.com>

-Mark your calendars for an Open House invitation to North Shore Yacht
+summer.
+Please Mark your calendars for an Open House invitation to North Shore Yacht

-th (2 to 5PM) …73 Orchard
+Club (NSYC), Sunday, October 25th (2 to 5PM) …73 Orchard

-Beach Blvd, Port Washington, NY
+Beach Blvd, Port Washington, NY.

 members still enjoyed another successful Boat Share, Junior Sailing, Sailing Lessons,